kras99 - stock.adobe.com

 Co-management

 On the other hand, co-management focuses on fully transitioning device management functions from Configuration Manager to Intune.
 IT can perform this transition at whatever pace fits the organization, as this method allows admins to easily switch workloads between Configuration Manager and Intune.
-This way, IT has full control over those workloads and can run devices to the Configuration Manager and Intune clients side-by-side.
-To enable co-management, the IT administrator should walk through the following steps that use the same wizard as tenant attach.
+This way, IT has full control over those workloads and can run devices to the Configuration Manager and Intune clients side by side.
+The recommended settings in the Cloud Attach Configuration Wizard already made sure that co-management is also enabled.

-When an organization uses Microsoft Endpoint Manager -- on premises, in the cloud or both -- the IT administrators have many options available for device management.
-After IT configures co-management and tenant attach, many more features become available in the Microsoft Endpoint Manager admin center.
+When an organization uses Microsoft Intune products -- on premises, in the cloud or both -- the IT administrators have many options available for device management.
+After IT configures co-management and tenant attach, many more features become available in the Microsoft Intune admin center.
 This includes functionalities for enrolling, configuring and managing devices.

 - Device enrollment.
 For device enrollment, IT administrators can rely on Windows Autopilot to ensure that the device joins with Azure AD, Intune, and, if necessary, Configuration Manager.